Dynamic Electromagnetic Navigation: Introduction

-In this letter, we explore the dynamic capabilities of eMNSs by demonstrating their capability of stabilizing a (non-magnetic) inverted pendulum on the tip of a magnetically driven arm (see Fig. \ref{fig:octomag_3D_pend}).
-A video of the system in operation is available here: \href{https://youtu.be/fNWS-9-lD84}{\texttt{https://youtu.be/fNWS-9-lD84}}.
+In this letter, we explore the dynamic capabilities of eMNSs by stabilizing a (non-magnetic) inverted pendulum on the tip of a magnetically driven arm (see Fig. \ref{fig:octomag_3D_pend}).
+A video of the system in operation is available here: \href{https://youtu.be/FU6rylNam28}{\texttt{https://youtu.be/FU6rylNam28}}.
 In the field of control theory, the inverted pendulum is a classical and extensively studied system with numerous practical implementations \cite{gluck2013triplePend}, \cite{astromFuruta2000furutaPend}, \cite{muehlebach2017cubli}.
 It serves as a benchmark for novel control architectures and is of high educational value \cite{boubaker2012invPendEduBenchmark}.
 Due to its inherent instability, a successful stabilization necessitates a sufficiently high actuation bandwidth.

-Beyond merely demonstrating the dynamic potentials of eMNSs, the solution to this challenging control problem offers valuable insights into magnetic control strategies, particularly when dealing with the inherent strong nonlinearities of magnetic fields.
-Such insights could be adapted for a variety of tasks, making it an intriguing testbed for the study of novel magnetic control algorithms.
-To the best of our knowledge, this study represents the first effort to stabilize a 3D inverted pendulum using remote magnetic manipulation.
+Beyond merely demonstrating the dynamic potentials of eMNSs, the solution to this challenging control problem offers valuable insights into magnetic control strategies, particularly in the presence of the inherent strong nonlinearities of magnetic fields.
+Such insights could be adapted for a variety of tasks, making it an intriguing testbed and benchmark problem for the study of novel magnetic control algorithms.
+To the best of our knowledge, this study represents the first effort to stabilize a 3D inverted pendulum using magnetic navigation.
+While the inverted pendulum scenario is not clinically relevant in itself, our methods are broadly applicable and can be readily adapted to control continuum robots or catheters.
+Crucially, this work encourages the development of dynamic control algorithms given that the majority of literature on electromagnetic navigation relies on feedforward control and quasi-static modeling.
+By demonstrating robust disturbance-rejection capabilities of our algorithms, we also aim to motivate the development of real-time state-estimation techniques suitable for in-vivo applications, as reliable state information is fundamental to enabling dynamic feedback control.

+To investigate the fundamental bandwidth limitations of eMNSs, we characterize the dynamics of the electrical system by performing system identification experiments.
+We compare the frequency responses of the setup used in this work to a clinical-scale eMNS, offering insights into the scalability of our dynamic control approach and examining its potential impact on medical applications.